top of page

 Matan Yair was born in 1977 in Jerusalem, Israel.
 He holds a BA in General History and Classical Studies, Literature, and Renaissance Studies from Tel Aviv University, where he later completed a research-based MA in Cultural Studies, an MFA in Film Production, and a Teaching Certificate in History.
 He is also a graduate of the Screenwriting program at the Sam Spiegel Film and Television School.

 Yair is a novelist, screenwriter, and acclaimed filmmaker.
 In 2008, his debut novel, A Room of His Own, was published by Toby Press, earning him the Pardes Fellowship from the National Library of Israel.
 His second novel, Less Thorns (2019, Yedioth Books), was longlisted for the prestigious Sapir Prize.
-Break-Up (2025), published by Pardes, is his third novel.
+Break Up (2025), published by Pardes, is his third novel.

 Alongside his literary work, Yair has directed several award-winning feature films – Scaffolding (2017), Unseen (2019), and A Room of His Own (2023) – all supported by the Israel Film Fund.
 He also created the television drama series One on One for the Israeli public broadcaster Kan 11.